KronicDeth/intellij-elixir/README.md

 ### Patrons

-Thank you to all my patrons. <a href="https://www.patreon.com/bePatron?u=4678158" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>
+Thank you to all my patrons. <a href="https://www.patreon.com/bePatron?u=4678158" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

 ### Backers